 NORMAN FORD tells you just where to head.
-His talks with hundreds of bookman FORD tells you just where to head.
-His talks with nundreds of personnel managers, business men, real estate operators, state officials, etc., lets him pinpoint the towns you want to know about, if you're going to Florida for a home, a job with a future, or a business of your own.
-If you've ever wanted to run a tourist court or own an orange grove, he tells you today's inside story of these popular investments
+His talks with hundreds of personnel managers, business men, real estate operators, state officials, etc., lets him pinpoint the towns you want to know about, if you're going to Florida for a home, a job with a future, or a business of your own.
+If you're ever wanted to run a tourist court or own an orange grove, he tells you today's inside story of these popular investments.